 Most folks spend about an hour at the farm including about 10-15 minutes to taste various varieties of cheese and the 4 grades of maple syrup along with explanations about storage, uses and traveling.
 The sugar house self tour takes from 10 minutes to a lot longer if you want to read and look at each exhibit.
 The maple walk in the woods is about 15 minutes and shows how maple trees grow and are tapped.
 Our farm store usually has jams and mustards to sample and is stocked with Vermont products from over 50 little businesses, so your shopping depends on your needs and time frame.
 We are about 10 minutes from both Woodstock and Quechee where you will find more attractions, restaurants and shopping.

 Our friendly farm animals are usually out in our petting area from late May until late October.
-We usually have a baby calf, goats, chickens, a bunny and a horse.
+We usually have a baby calf, goats, chickens, a bunny and horses.
 Visitors can pet and feed the animals.
 During the colder months these animals go back to various other barns not located at this farm site.

 Our cheese is made at several farmer owned cooperative creameries and comes here to be aged and smoked in 40 pound blocks.
 We had dairy cows for 29 years which we milked and sent the milk to the local cheese plants that we still get our cheese from.
 We have small calves here for children to interact with.